second-slip/birder-server/README.md

 ### Technical information

-Birder is composed of an Angular 11 single-page application served by an ASP.NET Core 5.0 API.
+Birder is an Angular 11 single-page application served by an ASP.NET Core 5.0 API.

 #### Sample data